 Mount Royal Academy strives to develop a high standard of morals and virtues in our students.
 We believe God has set this standard and will help us grow in it when we seek His aid.
-Some of the virtues which we practice daily in the classroom include: charity, obedience, humility, self-control, justice, honesty, moderation, courtesy, patience, respectfulness, kindness, forgiveness, gratefulness, and perseverance.
+Some of the virtues which we practice daily in the classroom include: charity, obedience, humility, self-control, responsibility, honesty, moderation, courtesy, patience, respectfulness, kindness, forgiveness, gratefulness, and perseverance.
 The following rules help us work on these virtues:

-- 1. Students should make eye contact, smile, and greet teachers, priests, parents, visitors, and fellow students. - 2.
-Students will give their undivided attention to others when speaking or listening to them; they should look them in the eyes and avoid interrupting them. - 3.
+- 1. Students should make eye contact, smile, and greet teachers, visitors, parents, and fellow students. - 2.
+Students will give their undivided attention to others when speaking or listening; they should look them in the eyes and avoid interrupting them. - 3.
 Students will exercise courtesy in speech at all times.
 The use of "please," "thank you," and "excuse me" are especially encouraged.
 Foul language, improper tone of voice, rudeness, sarcasm, gossip and slander will not be tolerated. - 4.
-Students should exercise proper posture and appropriate body language (e.g., no hands in pockets, slouching, or tipping chairs).
+Students should exercise proper posture and appropriate body language (e.g., no hands in pockets, slouching,

+- or tipping chairs).
 Proper posture is especially important during prayers and the Pledge of Allegiance. - 5.
-Students should avoid pushing, horseplay, or unnecessary roughness. - 6.
-Food and drink should be consumed only in designated eating areas.
-Proper table manners should be observed at all times.
-Chewing gum is not permitted.
-Breath-mints are highly recommended as a suitable alternative.
-Students should not bring soda, energy drinks, or excessively sugary candies to class. - 7.
-Students should show respect for people's belongings, the building and grounds at all times.
-They should help keep their classrooms, hallways, and coatrooms neat and clean.
-Vandalism will be punished. - 8.
+Students should avoid pushing or unnecessary roughness. - 6.
+Students should show respect for people's belongings, the building/grounds at all times.
+They should help keep their desk, classroom, hallways, and coat-area neat and clean.
+Vandalism will be punished. - 7.
+Occasionally students will be asked to help with small cleaning jobs.
+These might include wiping off tables, emptying trash baskets, sweeping/vacuuming, shoveling a snowy walkway, etc. - 8.
 Older students will strive to be good examples to younger students.